roumigus/resume/src/entries/work/2016-claranet.md

 Claranet is a web hosting company providing technical expertise, building and operating high available infrastructures on public clouds, private clouds and baremetal.

 Devops in the Business Unit focused on challenging customers deploying complex SaaS applications.
-With 40+ customers in our portfolio, I touched on various aspects of the engineering job:
+With 40+ customers in our portfolio, I touched on various aspects of the engineering job.
+Among many things:

-* Auditing: defining the problem space, taking in every customers needs and constraints, offering adapted solutions, experimenting by conducting Proof Of Concepts, designing architectures and looking for optimal new processes
+* 💡  Auditing, defining the problem space, advising, offering adapted solutions
-* Implementation: building high availaible infrastructures, from inception to migration, operating infrastructures (run, scalling, upgrade, security updates), resolving incidents, being on-call
+* 🏗️  Building high available infrastructures, from inception to migration
+* 🚀  Operating infrastructures, making them run smoothly, deploy code and new features, scaling
+* 🚨  Dealing with nasty bugs, downtimes, security incidents
-* Making use of modern paradigms and devops best practices: automating tasks, Infrastructure As Code, Configuration Management, Continuous Integration/Continuous Delivery, versionning and peer-review, continuous improvement, writting documentation, keeping it up to date, redacting postmortems and handling communication with the customer
+* 📖  Staying up to date with modern paradigms and devops best practices and tools: automating tasks, Infrastructure As Code, Configuration Management, Continuous Integration/Continuous Delivery, versioning and peer-review
-* Contributing to the company’s tooling and in-house training: wellcoming and training new recruits on some of our tooling (onboarding process), mentoring, development of in-house tooling, technical writting for the internal blog
+* 🔧  Contributing to the company’s tooling:  internal tooling development
+* 🍻  Welcoming and training new recruits (onboarding process), sharing work experiences with colleagues, mentoring, teaching courses (in-house training)